 - Preservation Trust of Vermont (PTV)

-- VT Dept of Historic Preservation (VDHP)
+- Vermont Dept of Historic Preservation (VDHP)

-- Vermont Arts Council
+- Vermont Arts Council (two grants)

-- Anonymous Foundation
+- Anonymous Foundations (2)

 - Mascoma Bank Foundation